 - Files are guaranteed safe and secure.

 Has a problem in creating links with shared files.

 There are two types of file sharing solutions, namely FTP and SFTP.

 FTP is short for file transfer protocol.
-It allows the user to access the file – which is kept in a server – wherever he/she might be, granted that he/she has an internet connection.
+It allows the user to access the file – which is kept in a server – wherever he or she might be, granted that he or she has an internet connection.
 One of the best things about this type of file sharing service is that it permits the transfer of large data.

 SFTP, on the other hand, refers to the SSH file transfer protocol.
 This is specially made to assure the security of files during data sharing.
 It runs on a single encrypted channel, so it can protect the data from a security breach or cyber-attacks.